VMatrix1900/draft-pce-initiated-ip-tunnel/draft-chen-pce-pce-initiated-ip-tunnel.md

 # Introduction

 {{I-D.li-spring-tunnel-segment}} introduces a new type of segment, Tunnel Segment, for the segment routing.
 Tunnel segment can be used to reduce SID stack depth of SR path, span the non-SR domain or provide differentiated services.
-The tunnel segment can be allocated for MPLS RSVP-TE tunnel, SR-TE tunnel or IP Tunnel.
+The tunnel segment can be allocated for MPLS RSVP-TE tunnel, SR-TE tunnel or IP tunnel.
+IP tunnel is also useful in SD-WAN scenario.

 {{I-D.li-spring-tunnel-segment}} introduces two ways to set up the tunnel which is used as tunnel segment: one is to configure tunnel on the device, the other is PCE-initiated tunnel.

-{{RFC8231}}, {{RFC8281}} and
-   {{RFC8664}} has defined how to set up the PCE initiated RSVP-TE LSP and SR-TE LSP.
+{{RFC8231}}, {{RFC8281}} and {{RFC8664}} has defined how to set up the PCE initiated RSVP-TE LSP and SR-TE LSP.
 This document specifies a set of extensions to PCEP to support PCE-initiated IP Tunnel.
-The extensions include the setup, maintenance and teardown of PCE- initiated IP Tunnels, without the need for local configuration on the PCC.
+The extensions include the setup, maintenance and teardown of PCE-initiated IP Tunnels, without the need for local configuration on the PCC.

 # Terminology